Preschool Letter D Printable Activities using alphabet worksheets, sensory tracing, beginning sounds sorting, and fine motor practice

 Preschool Letter of the Week D Alphabet Printables.
 Duck Pre-Writing page

-Preschool Letter D: Day 3
+Preschool Letter D Printable Activities: Day 3

 Preschool Letter of the Week D Alphabet Printables.
 Sand tray upper case D